gskrscm/my-tech-blog/docs/_posts/2020-04-05-Self-Signed-Certifitcate.md

 layout: post
 title:  "How to create a self-signed certificate"
 date:   2020-04-05 10:10:58 +0530
+author: siva
+featured: true
 categories: Certificate
-image: assets/images/ssl.jpg
+image: assets/images/ssl.jpeg
 ---

-# Introduction:

 A self signed certificate is certificate, which is not provided by trusted CA authorities like Digicert.
 In some cases it make sense to use Self signed certificate like dev environment or for intra net websites.
 Self signed certificate is used for a web application like apache, nginx etc, to make it run on HTTPS Service.

-In this blog we will use `openssl` and `keytool` utilities to create Self Signed Certificate.
+## Prerequists:
+- Openssl
+- Keytool

 ## Step 1: Create Root Certs:

 ### Create folder structure:

+Run below commands to create folder structure to crearte root certs.

 ```shell
  mkdir /root/ca